String Rotation Coding Interview: The Two-Line Solution Most Miss

 The step most candidates skip: ask what a rotated string looks like in relation to the original.

 A rotation is a split and reattach.
-Not a shuffle.
-Not a transformation.
-Just cut it somewhere and tape the two halves back in the other order.
-Write two copies of the original back to back, and every possible split point appears as a substring.
-That's not a trick.
-That's just what the definition looks like if you draw it out.
+Cut the original somewhere, swap the two halves, glue them back.
+Write two copies of the original back to back and every possible cut point appears in the middle as a substring.
+That is not a trick.
+That is what the definition looks like if you draw it out.

-When your approach requires a loop generating candidates to compare, pause.
+When your approach requires a loop that generates candidates to compare against, pause.
 Ask: is there a transformation that makes the search trivial?

 For rotation: instead of "which rotation of s1 matches s2?", ask "where does s2 appear if I write s1 twice?"
 One question leads to a loop.
 The other leads to a single substring check.

-This reframe is the difference between the candidate who writes twenty lines and the one who writes two.
+This reframe is the gap between the candidate who writes twenty lines and the one who writes two.
 Both might get the right answer.
 Only one signals efficient thinking.

 If you catch that your approach is O(n²) mid-interview, say so out loud.
 Then ask whether a smarter observation exists before you start optimizing the brute force.
 That pause, narrated, is worth more than silently burning five minutes on an over-engineered loop.
-See why silence gets you rejected and how to avoid the most common interview traps.
+(More on what to do when you are blanking: stuck in a coding interview and coding interview hints.)

 The Follow-Up Questions (The Interviewer Isn't Done With You)